 Welcome to the Timeshares section of FindLaw's Real Estate Center.
 A timeshare is a unit (typically a condominium- or apartment-style structure) that is shared by multiple parties who each use it at different times of the year.
 Timeshares are very popular in vacation destinations, allowing part ownership of a property that is only used by each party for a few weeks or so each year.
-The ownership of timeshares depends on a number of factors, including any applicable state regulations of such arrangements.
+The ownership of timeshares depends on a number of factors, including any applicable local and state regulations of such arrangements.
 This section provides basic information about purchasing and owning a stake in a timeshare, particularly the legal implications involved.

 There two main types of timeshare arrangements: deeded and non-deeded.
 For a deeded timeshare, the owner purchases an ownership interest in a piece of real estate that corresponds to a particular week (or weeks) of the year.
 Unless an exchange is made, that owner's interest in the unit is limited to the designated week each calendar year.
 These arrangements often are referred to as Fixed Time or a Fixed Unit.